 JB: Yes, our website addresses.
 Randy’s is www.therandymon.com; Josh is at joshuaberman.net.

-This interview is reprinted with permission from peacecorpswriters.org.
+This interview was reprinted with permission from peacecorpswriters.org.

 John Coyne served as a secondary school English teacher in Addis Ababa, Ethiopia from 1962 to 1964.
 After his tour he became an Associate Peace Corps Director in Ethiopia.
 In 1995 he